abinit/abinit/doc/tutorial/rttddft.md

 contributions remain constant.
 This is to be expected as we started from the ground state orbitals which are *stationary states*.
 If we do not perturb the system then running a time-dependent calculation does not make much sense.
-Various type of time-dependent perturbations can be applied such as an external electric field which will be discussed in the following.
+Various type of perturbations could be applied such as an external electric field which will be discussed in the following.
 But let us stay in that special stationary case for now to study the stability of the integration.